fanda531/digital-electronics-1/lab/README.md

 ## VHDL modules description and simulations

 ### `dig_clock`
-This module ensures the functionality of the clock as such.
-It takes clock signal which is slow down to 1 second using the clock_enable module.
-Every second the second value increases by one, but to 59 and then back to zero.
-In the same way, the minute value also increases after the second value reaches 59, but up to 59.
-The hourly value increases when the minute value reaches 59 and rises to 23 and resets again to zero.

  | **Port name** | **Direction** | **Type** | **Description** |
  | :-: | :-: | :-- | :-- |